asevillasastre/UCM-Data-Analytics-Final-Project/README.md

 - There are also some [significant plots](https://github.com/asevillasastre/UCM-Rehabilitation-and-Distribution-Models/tree/main/src/python).

 ### Author
-Antonio Sevilla; with Javier Nicolás and Álvaro Franciso Toledano, studying in Complutense University of Madrid
+Antonio Sevilla; with Javier Nicolás and Álvaro Franciso Toledano, studying at Complutense University of Madrid

 -----------------------------------------------------------------------------